 Recommended Keyboards for Beginners

-For those just starting out, its important to find a keyboard that is easy to use but still offers the features you need to grow as a musician.
+For those just starting out, it’s important to find a keyboard that is easy to use but still offers the features you need to grow as a musician.

 Yamaha PSR-E373: With 61 keys and intuitive controls, this is a great beginner model with realistic sound and useful learning features.